-This program offers summer admission only.
+This program offers fall admission only.

 This one-year program is designed for holders of a first professional degree in architecture, or its international equivalent, and consists of studio-centered work in architecture and urbanism supported by elective coursework in advanced technology and contemporary theory and criticism.
 This program is an intensive course of study intended to further students' critical skills and analytical abilities while expanding their architectural expertise.

 The three-week summer workshop is a set of seminars and labs.
 One explores architecture through the design technology of its production.
 The second introduces current themes and debates in contemporary design practices and related disciplines.
 The ambition is to extend the genetic and generic material of Chicago--its history of technical invention, landscape fabrication, infrastructural ingenuity, and lifestyle production--to current disciplinary projects.

 The studio-centered curriculum is supported by required and elective coursework in architectural technology and theory.
 Specific design and research agendas of current significance are explored with distinguished visiting faculty (e.g., the Greenwald Visiting Professor) and defined as the result of a year-long course of study (consisting of a fall seminar and spring studio) in a research cluster geared toward publishing its findings and proposals.